That Dáil Éireann:

 I am delighted to bring this motion before the House in order to give us an opportunity to discuss and debate the much-discredited JobPath programme which was rolled out in 2015.

-Turas Nua requested that he change his name on his CV so that he would not identify as a Traveller.
+Turas Nua requested that a man change his name on his CV so that he would not identify as a Traveller.
 This was done against his wishes.

 A qualified architect was forced to hound potential employers.
 When this failed, Turas Nua instructed her to dumb down her CV so that she could find other types of work.